Phobia: Disruption by damage

-For the areas in the brain involved in emotion—most specifically fear— the processing and response to emotional stimuli can be altered when one of these regions is damaged.
+For the areas in the brain involved in emotion – most specifically, fear – the processing and response to emotional stimuli can be altered when there are damage to any of these regions.
 Damage to the cortical areas involved in the limbic system, such as the cingulate cortex or frontal lobes, has resulted in extreme emotion changes.
 Other types of damage include Klüver–Bucy syndrome and Urbach–Wiethe disease.
 In Klüver–Bucy syndrome, a temporal lobectomy, or removal of the temporal lobes, results in changes involving fear and aggression.
 Specifically, the removal of these lobes results in decreased fear, confirming its role in fear recognition and response.
 Damage to both side (Bilateral damage) of the medial temporal lobes is known as Urbach–Wiethe disease.
 It presents with similar symptoms of decreased fear and aggression but with the addition of the inability to recognize emotional expressions, especially angry or fearful faces.

 The amygdala's role in learned fear includes interactions with other brain regions in the neural circuit of fear.
 While damage in the amygdala can inhibit its ability to recognize fearful stimuli, other areas such as the ventromedial prefrontal cortex and the basolateral nuclei of the amygdala can affect the region's ability to not only become conditioned to fearful stimuli but to extinguish them eventually.
 Through receiving stimulus info, the basolateral nuclei undergo synaptic changes that allow the amygdala to develop a conditioned response to fearful stimuli.
 Damage to this area, therefore, have been shown to disrupt the acquisition of learned responses to fear.
 Likewise, damage in the ventromedial prefrontal cortex (the area responsible for monitoring the amygdala) has been shown to slow down the speed of extinguishing a learned fear response and how effective the extinction is.
 This suggests there is a pathway or circuit among the amygdala and nearby cortical areas that process emotional stimuli and influence emotional expression, all of which can be disrupted when damage occurs.